AUGSBURG HEALTH INSURANCE REQUIREMENTS

 Private Student Insurance Plans

-Offers voluntary health insurance to Augsburg College students.
+Offers voluntary health insurance to Augsburg University students.
 A number of plans are available.

 ACA / Obamacare